-Stage: Here’s to You: The Simon and Garfunkel Songbook – Pieter Toerien Theatre, Montecasino, Johannesburg
+STAGE: Here’s to You: The Simon and Garfunkel Songbook

-(at Cape Town’s Theatre on the Bay from July 31 to August 17)
+Cape Town’s Theatre on the Bay (April 3 to 25)

 REVIEW BY BILLY SUTER

-THERE are some who may be a little disappointed with this new stage tribute to the music of Simon and Garfunkel – a production from VR Theatrical, a small, passionate and commendable entertainment company which has presented such diverse and exciting recent fare as Hedwig and the Angry Inch, Avenue Q and The Mystery of Irma Vep.
+Here’s to You: The Simon and Garfunkel Songbook is a production from VR Theatrical, a small, passionate and versatile entertainment company which has presented such diverse and exciting fare as Hedwig and the Angry Inch, Avenue Q and The Mystery of Irma Vep.
+It is headed by hard-working Jaco van Rensburg, who was the director of the popular Curtain Up, the youth musical staged last July at Durban’s Elizabeth Sneddon Theatre.

-One argument, and I do get the point, might be that most of the close-harmony American duo’s classic songs have been rearranged for the show.
-Also, some of the obvious hits (Simon’s Take Me to the Mardi Gras and Mother and Child Reunion; Garfunkel’s Bright Eyes and I Shall Sing, for instance) are conspicuous by their absence, omitted in favour of a handful of lesser known songs associated with Paul Simon and Art Garfunkel.
+Most of Paul Simon and Art Garfunkel’s classic songs have been rearranged for Here’s to You, which omits some obvious hits (Simon’s Take Me to the Mardi Gras and Mother and Child Reunion; Garfunkel’s Bright Eyes and I Shall Sing, for instance) in favour of some perhaps lesser known songs associated with the close-harmony American duo.

-I loved Here’s to You’s easy elegance and theatricality, it’s freshness involving a very talented cast of eight, all of whom sing beautifully and also handle various musical instruments, allowing the music, the Simon and Garfunkel poetry, to speak for itself.
+I loved Here’s to You’s easy elegance and theatricality, it’s freshness involving a very talented team, all of whom sing beautifully and also hop between various musical instruments, allowing the music, the Simon and Garfunkel poetry, to speak for itself.

 Embellishing no end on all this is truly wonderful, inspired lighting design by Oliver Hauser and a striking, deceptively simple set by Nadine Minaar that comprises mostly slatted pine and suspended and raised globes.
 There is a sophisticated country jamboree feel to it all.

-All the time, while performing in varying combinations, sometimes a cappella, the cast shifts between playing various instruments – everything from guitars, percussion, piano, cellos and violin to ukelele, banjo, triangles, tambourines and pennywhistle.
+All the time, while performing in varying combinations, sometimes a cappella, the performers shift between playing everything from guitars, percussion, piano, cellos and violin to ukelele, banjo, triangles, tambourines and pennywhistle.
 It’s great fun and the harmonies are excellent.

 More than 20 songs from the Simon and Garfunkel songbook, as well as the men’s solo catalogues, feature in the show which opens with the cast casually arriving on stage, one at a time, for a rendition of Mrs Robinson.